Thurleigh

 In 1943 it appears that plans were made for a massive site housing the National Aeronautical Establishement at THURLEIGH.
 Roughly ‘L’ shaped it included TWINWOOD FARM to the south and a five mile runway from THURLEIGH to LITTLE STAUGHTON was planned.
 Total cost, £18 million!

-During occupation by the National Aeronautical Establishement, later to become the Royal Aircraft Establishment, possibly the biggest transformation of any WW2 aerodrome took place here.
+During occupation by the National Aeronautical Establishment, later to become the Royal Aircraft Establishment, possibly the biggest transformation of any WW2 aerodrome took place here.
 When the NAE/ Royal Aircraft Establishment was first formed and became operational at BEDFORD/THURLEIGH they certainly had an odd-ball selection of aircraft to play with in their early years.
 Types like the: Bristol Brigand, De Havilland Venom, Fairey Gannet, Grumman Avenger, Hawker Seahawk, Short Seamew, Supermarine 508 and Attacker and Westland Wyvern for fixed wing types plus the Westland-Sikorsky Dragonfly helicopter.

 So typical of many other sites THURLEIGH/BEDFORD was deemed officially closed until it’s opening ceremony in 1957.
 Despite this official ‘oversight’ from 1954 over 10,000 aircraft movements were logged before THURLEIGH was renamed BEDFORD.